Course Information

 # Öğrenme Kazanımı

-1 Understanding the basic principles of agricultural tractors.
+1 The student comprehends the fundamental principles pertaining to agricultural tractors.

 Lesson Plan (Weekly Topics)